The Effect of Economic Downturns on Gambling Behavior

 Key Takeaways

-In reviewing research on gambling behavior changes during economic downturns, complex patterns emerge:
+In analyzing research on gambling behavior changes during economic downturns, complex patterns emerge:

 • Unemployment and associated financial and emotional strains drive increased gambling among certain groups